Policies, procedures and forms

 |Cover of document||Downloadable PDF of document|

-Referral to the Disclosure and Barring Service
+Referral to the Disclosure and Barring Service (DBS)

 To make a referral:

-Safeguarding Adult Review Protocol
+Safeguarding Adult Review (SAR) Protocol

+The SAR protocol sets out the criteria and purpose of SARs as well as the requirements upon agencies to make referrals where appropriate and participate in such reviews.
 This policy should be utilised as a reference tool to support effective working between statutory and relevant partners of the LSAB, inform local decision-making processes and serve as a basis for best practice.

 Safeguarding Adult Review Referral Form